paintparty/fireworks/README.md

 <br>

 ## Contributing
-Issues for bugs, improvements, or feautures are very welcome.
+Issues for bugs, improvements, or features are very welcome.
 Please file an issue for discussion before starting or issuing a PR.

 <br>